Cardiopulmonary Resuscitation (CPR): Everything You Need to Know

 For a medical emergency, dial 911 or visit your closest emergency room immediately.

-• What are the 7 steps to CPR?
+What are the key steps to perform CPR?

 Solv has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.